telerik/blazor-docs/components/grid/filter/checkboxlist.md

 Filter by selecting a few names.
 Then filter by the Teams field (the fields that use application-provided data).<br />
 You will see you have all the options for the teams and all the options for the names.<br />
-Now try to filter by the On Vacation column - it will use only the current grid data and you may have only a single option, depending on how you filter the data so you may never be able to get back all values.
+Now try to filter by the On Vacation column - it will use only the current Grid data and you may have only a single option, depending on how you filter the data so you may never be able to get back all values.